A thriving democracy is within our reach, and together, we can make it a reality.

 We must level the playing field for women candidates of all backgrounds to run, win, and lead.

 Electing more women will strengthen our democracy by better representing its rich diversity, reviving bipartisanship, improving policy outcomes, encouraging a new style of leadership, and cultivating trust in our elected bodies.

-The U.S. ranks behind 100 other countries for women's representation, with women making up less than a quarter of every level of government.
+The U.S. ranks behind 98 nations for women's representation, with women making up a quarter or less of every level of government.
 Yet progress is possible.
 With the momentum of a growing movement pushing us forward, we can win gender parity in our lifetimes - but only with new strategies that target the structural causes of women’s underrepresentation.

 At the current rate of change, it will take centuries to achieve gender parity for women in elective office - we can't wait that long for an equal voice in government.

 Sign RepresentWomen's Pledge for Parity to show your commitment to winning parity!